Post-concussion syndrome: Physical

-A common condition associated with PCS is headache.
-While most people have headaches of the same type they experienced before the injury, people diagnosed with PCS often report more frequent or longer-lasting headaches.
+A common condition after a concussion is headache.
+While most people have headaches of the same type they experienced before the injury, people with persisting symptoms after concussion often report more frequent or longer-lasting headaches.
+They may need their migraine medicine twice a day rather than per month.
 Between 30% and 90% of people treated for PCS report having more frequent headaches and between 8% and 32% still report them a year after the injury.

 Dizziness is another common symptom reported in about half of people diagnosed with PCS and is still present in up to a quarter of them a year after the injury.
 Older people are at especially high risk for dizziness, which can contribute to subsequent injuries and higher rates of mortality due to falls.

 About 10% of people with PCS develop sensitivity to light or noise, about 5% experience a decreased sense of taste or smell, and about 14% report blurred vision.
 People may also have double vision or ringing in the ears, also called tinnitus.
 PCS may cause insomnia, fatigue, or other problems with sleep.